Ward Hill Church of Christ the King

 Our Affiliation – Ward Hill Church of Christ the King is affiliated with the New England Congregational Christian Fellowship (NECCF) and the Conservative Congregational Christian Conference (CCCC).
-Ward Hill Church also seeks to build relationships with churches of various denominations throughout Haverhill and the Merrimack Valley.
+Believing in the unity of Christ’s Church, Ward Hill Church also seeks to build relationships with churches of various denominations in the Merrimack Valley and throughout the world.

-Our History – The Rev. Jonathan Allen and Deacon William Day of the historic First Church of Christ, Bradford began conducting Sunday services in the Ward Hill schoolhouse in the 1820’s.
+Our Founding – Parson Jonathan Allen and Deacon William Day of the historic First Church of Christ, Bradford began conducting Sunday services in the Ward Hill schoolhouse in the 1820’s.
 Rebecca Haseltine and her son George aided the ministry with financial support throughout the years, and the Rev. J.D.
 Kingsbury provided spiritual leadership.
-Due to the expansion of the Ward Hill neighborhood, William Knipe, owner of the Knipe shoe factory in Ward Hill, donated the land for a new meetinghouse constructed in 1892, and one year later, in August 1893, the Ward Hill congregation became independent of its mother church as The Ward Hill Church of Christ.
+Following the growth of industry and population in the Ward Hill neighborhood, shoe factory owner William Knipe arranged for a new meetinghouse in 1892.
+In August 1893, the Ward Hill congregation became independent of its mother church and gathered as The Ward Hill Church of Christ.
 The church has been unofficially known as Ward Hill Church of Christ the King since 2001.

 Parsons of Ward Hill Church of Christ, Congregational